muratk5n/thirdwave/en/README.md

 ---

-Nearly a thousand people are getting shot every year.
+Nearly a thousand people are being shot every year.
 Shootings *increased* for 2021.
 Crazy.

 ---